 Bryan Strawser: That’s it for this edition of the Managing Uncertainty podcast.
 We’ll be back next week with another new episode.
 Thanks for listening.

-In this episode of the Managing Uncertainty Podcast, Bryghtpath Principal & Chief Executive Bryan Strawser discusses how business continuity strategy should be rethought in...
+In this episode of the Managing Uncertainty Podcast, Bryghtpath Principal & Chief Executive Bryan Strawser discusses the Business Impact Analysis (BIA), how we approach...